scalar-labs/scalardl/docs/how-to-write-contract.md

 ### Exception handling

 Note that you should not do any exception handling in contracts except for throwing `ContractContextException` as mentioned above.
 Thus, `Ledger` might throw some runtime (unchecked) exceptions in case it can not proceed for some reasons, but the exceptions should not be caught.
-Exceptions are handled properly by the outside of contracts and will be used to identify if it is retryable not not in the later version.
+Exceptions are handled properly by the outside of contracts and will be used to identify if it is retryable or not in the later version.

 ### Determinism